SAP-archive/teched2020-DEV263/exercises/java/README.md

 Consider [Release Notes](https://github.com/SAP/cloud-security-xsuaa-integration/releases)

-## Exercise Java 4.2 Check usage of deprecated container-security api library
+## Exercise 4.2 Check usage of deprecated container-security api library

 The table below gives you an overview about the dependencies that needs to be replaced by the open-source version.